huzaifahp7/huzaifahp7.github.io/_writing/06-24-2025-problems-solutions.md

 **Aur jab kabhi gham ke toofaan chha jaen uski kashti mein,**
 *And when storms of sorrow engulf their fragile boat,*
-**Tab aayenge har ins-o-jinn-o-malak, baantne dukh iss basti mein.**
+**Tab aayenge har ins-o-jinn-o-malak, baantne dukh uski basti mein.**
-*Then humans, jinns, and angels from every realm of existence will gather in this dwelling, sharing every sorrow until it’s light.*
+*Then humans, jinns, and angels from every realm of existence will gather in their dwelling, sharing every sorrow until it’s light.*

 ---